cpp-johnny/cpp-johnny/README.md

 ## About Me 🤖

 > a really bored person

-- 👋 Hi, you can call me boi
-- 👀 Currently using EndeavourOS
-- 🌱 I am currently trying out Svelte & Bun
-- 🎯 2024 Goals: learn Astro and finish up on AI
+👋 Hello I'm Johnson!
+I am a High School student who is interested in coding and finance!
+Do check out my projects on GitHib! 🙂